 The Château de Tarascon is a medieval castle in Tarascon.
 If you are lucky enough you may spot the Tarasque.
 According to the Golden Legend, the beast has a lion-like head, a body protected by turtle-like body, bear claws, a serpent's tail, and can expel a poisonous breath.

 The Abbey of Saint-Roman (French: Abbaye de Saint-Roman) is a cave monastery.
 You can discover the chapel and rock cells, large rooms, cisterns and silos, vestiges of troglodyte monastic life.
 If you want to brave the spring heat you can cycle here from Tarascon or Beaucaire.
-Pack a picnic and lots of water (its very hilly).
+Pack a picnic and lots of water.

 The Roman and Romanesque Monuments of Arles are listed as UNESCO World Heritage Sites.
-Many artists have lived and worked in this area, including Pablo Picasso, Paul Gauguin, Jacques Réattu and Vincent van Gogh.
+The Luma Tower designed by architect Frank Gehry is also a must see.
+Many artists have lived and worked in this area, including Pablo Picasso, Paul Gauguin and Vincent van Gogh.

 Dubbed the most Roman city outside Italy, Nîmes has a rich history dating back to the Roman Empire.
 You can spend the day here exploring Roman sights with lots of shopping and great food.

 Uzès is famed for its well-preserved medieval architecture, delightful shops, plentiful galleries, and many local restaurants.
-The Haribo Museum in Uzes is also a must-visit for all sweet lovers.
-Just a short drive from Uzes, the Pont du Gard stands as an incredible testament to Roman engineering prowess.
-And is perfect for an afternoon swim.
+The Haribo Museum is on the outskirts of Uzes and a must-visit for all sweet lovers.
+Just a short drive from Uzes is also Pont du Gard.
+An incredible testament to Roman engineering prowess.
+And is perfect for an afternoon swim or kayak.